Chart Color Schemes

 An assessment of population growth drivers in Padbury reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Padbury's population is 9,526 as of Aug 2025.
-This shows an increase of 900 people (10.4%) since the 2021 Census, which reported a population of 8,626.
-The change is inferred from ABS's estimated resident population of 9,519 in June 2024 and 31 validated new addresses since the Census date.
-This results in a population density ratio of 1,579 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Padbury's growth rate of 10.4% since the 2021 census exceeds the national average (8.6%) and that of its SA3 area, indicating it is a growth leader in the region.
-Natural growth contributed approximately 51.5% of overall population gains during recent periods.
+Padbury's population, as of August 2025, is approximately 9,526.
+This figure represents a growth of 900 people since the 2021 Census, which recorded a population of 8,626.
+The increase is inferred from the estimated resident population of 9,519 in June 2024 and an additional 31 validated new addresses since the Census date.
+This results in a population density ratio of 1,579 persons per square kilometer, exceeding the average across national locations assessed by AreaSearch.
+Padbury's growth rate of 10.4% since the 2021 census surpassed both the national average (8.6%) and the SA3 area average, positioning it as a growth leader in the region.
+Natural growth contributed approximately 51.5% to overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth, AreaSearch utilises ABS's growth rates by age cohort from its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future demographic trends project above median population growth for Australian statistical areas.
-By 2041, Padbury is expected to expand by 1,382 persons, an increase of 14.4% over the 17 years.
+For areas not covered by this data and estimates post-2032, AreaSearch employs growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on current demographic trends, Padbury is projected to experience above median population growth.
+By 2041, the area's population is expected to increase by 1,382 persons, marking a total rise of 14.4% over the seventeen-year period.

 Frequently Asked Questions - Population